neomatrix369/nlp_profiler/README.md

 A simple NLP library allows profiling datasets with one or more text columns.

-When given a dataset and a column name containing text data, NLP Profiler will return either high-level insights or low-level/granular statistical information about the text in that column.
+NLP Profiler returns either high-level insights or low-level/granular statistical information about the text when given a dataset and a column name containing text data,  in that column.

 In short: Think of it as using the `pandas.describe()` function or running [Pandas Profiling](https://github.com/pandas-profiling/pandas-profiling) on your data frame, but for datasets containing text columns rather than the usual columnar datasets.

-More detail: so what do you get from the library:
+## What do you get from the library?

-- input a Pandas dataframe series as input param
+- Input a Pandas dataframe series as input paramater.
-- and you get back a new dataframe with various features about the parsed text per row
+- You get back a new dataframe with various features about the parsed text per row.
   - high-level: sentiment analysis, objectivity/subjectivity analysis, spelling quality check, grammar quality check, etc...
   - low-level/granular: number of characters in the sentence, number of words, number of emojis, number of words, etc...
-- from the above numerical data in the resulting dataframe descriptive statistics can be drawn using the `pandas.describe()` on the dataframe
+- From the above numerical data in the resulting dataframe descriptive statistics can be drawn using the `pandas.describe()` on the dataframe.

 See screenshots under the [Jupyter](#Jupyter) section and also under [Screenshots](#Screenshots) for further illustrations.